 At Omagh Academy the welfare of our pupils is of paramount importance.
 As a staff, we endeavour to provide a warm, caring and stimulating environment in which our pupils will feel supported and secure, recognising that this will best facilitate their development.
-Pastoral Care is exercised by all our teachers and is led by a Pastoral Team comprising Heads of Year and Mrs Gervais, Vice-Principal with responsibility for Pastoral Issues.
+Pastoral Care is exercised by all our teachers and is led by a Pastoral Team comprising Heads of Year and Miss Faris, Vice-Principal with responsibility for Pastoral Issues.

 Each class has a Form Teacher who meets with his/her class members every morning.
 The Form Teacher takes the class for Personal Development and, as far as possible, will also teach a further curriculum subject to the group.
 This close association with the class enables the Form Teacher to develop a detailed knowledge of the academic and emotional needs of each pupil in his/her care.